Fano (militia): Rebellion (2023–present)

 Prime Minister Abiy Ahmed has stated that it is difficult for his government to negotiate with Fano due to the disjointed nature of the organization.

+Many Fano recruits are in their early twenties, with motivations for joining the insurgency ranging from hatred of the federal government to lack of viable alternatives due to the decline of the local economy as a result of the war.

 On 9 May, 2025, 4 Fano factions -Gojjam Fano, Wollo Fano, (Gondar) Amhara Fano Unity, and Shewa Fano- announced that they were unifying to establish the Amhara Fano National Force (AFNF) under a 13 member Central Command.
 According to the AFNF, the purpose of this unfication was to establish a cohesive body to protect the Amhara people.

+On 22 January, 2026, the 2 largest Fano factions —Amhara Fano National Force (AFNF) and Amhara Fano Peace Organization (AFPO)— unified into the Amhara Fano National Movement (AFNM), the first Fano joint command.

+On 11 February 2026, Fano entered the city of Debre Tabor where they burned down the police station and other government institutions before withdrawing the next day due to drone strikes.